MR-HosseinzadehTaher/Eden/Adam-v2/README.md

+# Representing Part-Whole Hierarchies in Foundation Models by Learning Localizability, Composability, and Decomposability from Anatomy via Self-Supervision

 We devise a novel self-supervised learning (SSL) framework that underpins the development of powerful models foundational to medical imaging via learning anatomy.
 Our framework not only generates **highly generalizable pretrained models, called Adam (autodidactic dense anatomical models)**, but also, in contrast to existing SSL methods, yields **dense anatomical embeddings, nicknamed Eve (embedding vectors)**, preserveing a semantic balance of anatomical diversity and harmony, making them semantically meaningful for anatomy understanding.